Pyprohly/reddit-api-doc-notes/docs/api-reference/listings.rst

 Get a submission listing of your frontpage.
 This will include submissions from your list of subscribed subreddits, otherwise, if not logged in, Reddit will decide which subreddits to retrieve submissions from to populate the listing.

+The listings contain only submission objects, except as indicated otherwise.

 .. _frontpage_listings_additional_url_params: